udel-cbcb/NIGMS-Sandbox-UD/README.md

 ## **Software Requirements**

 These notebooks were designed to be used on AWS cloud computing platforms, with the aim of requiring nothing but the files within this GitHub repository.
-Therefore, software requirements should only require creation of SageMaker Notebook Instance and the downloading of this GitHub's files to that machine.
+Therefore, software requirements should only require creation of SageMaker AI Notebook Instance and the downloading of this GitHub's files to that machine.

 For more information on creating a virtual machine and downloading our GitHub repo to that machine, we have a before starting and getting started section below.
-Currently this section only includes information on how to do this using SageMaker on AWS Cloud Platform.
+Currently this section only includes information on how to do this using SageMaker AI on AWS Cloud Platform.

 ## **Before Starting**
 1. Create an AWS Account: